asherkhb/research-environment/README.md

 # Research Environment

-Research Environment provisions cloud resources for scientific research.
+A cloud-based infrastructure environment to power scientific research.

+Research Environment (RE), is composed of two major components:
-A front-end application ("client") provides a user-friendly interface for requesing and accessing resources, while a back-end application ("server") provides an API for provisioning and managing resources.
+- __client__ - A front-end application to provide a user-friendly interface for requesing and accessing resources.

-Currently, AWS is the only supported cloud provider.
+- __server__ - A back-end API to provision and manage resources.

 ## Quick Start

-Docker makes launching the environment simple,
+[Docker](https://docs.docker.com/) makes launching a local copy of research-environment simple,

 ```
-$ git clone $REPO
+$ git clone git@github.com:asherkhb/research-environment.git
 $ cd research-environment
 $ docker-compose up
 ```